prashantsingh5/prashantsingh5/README.md

 ---

-### 🔹 Multi-Agent AI Assistant
+### Multi-Agent AI Assistant

-An AI assistant designed using a **multi-agent architecture**, where specialized agents collaborate to solve tasks.
+An AI assistant designed using a multi-agent architecture where specialized agents collaborate to solve complex tasks.

 Agents include: